-Garrett was an enthusiastic driver, ignoring the warning beeps of the onboard Teev, as he peeled out of the shuttle bay and into the streets.
+Garrett was an enthusiastic driver, ignoring the warning beeps of the onboard Teev as he peeled out of the shuttle bay and into the streets.
 There was enough traffic that he felt the need to turn on the siren, though she probably wouldn’t have.
-The victim was already dead, after all, and their partner would have secured the scene and witnesses.
+The victim was already dead, after all, and their partner would have secured the scene and any main witnesses by now.
 They couldn’t change anything by hurrying.

 “Mind if I put down the top?”
 Garrett asked.

 “Not at all.”
-She’d pulled her long hair back into a tight braid for her first day.
+She’d pulled her thick, dark hair back into a tight braid for her first day.
 Something about impressions.
-Her hair was her one great beauty, or so she thought, and securing it made sure people were paying attention to her, the officer, and not her as a woman.
+She believed her hair was her one great beauty, and securing it made sure people were paying attention to her as an enforcer and not her as a woman.

-The top slid back and folded into a narrow opening on the back of the shuttle.
-The wind whipped her face, bringing with it the fresh scent of baking bread, and she was glad for the long sleeves of her blues.
+The top slid back and folded into a narrow opening on the rear of the shuttle.
+The wind whipped her face, and she was glad for the long sleeves of her blues.

-The fountain was less than two blocks away, mere minutes with Garrett driving.
-When he pulled to a sudden stop, Reese bounced out of the shuttle.
+The Fountain was less than two city blocks away, maybe fifteen minutes on foot but mere minutes with Garrett driving.
+When he pulled to a sudden stop, Reese jumped out of the shuttle.
 A crowd was gathered near the Fountain.
 That was new.
 In New York, people tended to split fast if they knew enforcers were coming because of their tendency to scoop up everyone for questioning.
-She was glad to see the difference in attitude here.
-Because witnesses who weren’t worried about being detained overly long by enthusiastic enforcers were better witnesses.
+She was glad to see the difference in attitude here because witnesses who weren’t worried about being detained overly long by irritated enforcers were better witnesses.

-The crowd opened up for them with ease, as though people were fearful of touching enforcers uniforms.
-Reese studied their faces, watching for signs of guilt: a mocking stare, averted eyes, flushed face, or open hostility.
+The crowd opened up for them with ease, as if no one wanted to touch their uniforms, which made Reese reassess her initial conclusion.
+Maybe the people here weren’t as at ease with enforcers as she’d first thought.
+Reese studied their faces, watching for signs of guilt: mocking stare, averted eyes, flushed face, or open hostility.
 But she saw nothing out of the ordinary.

-They passed yellow enforcer tape and three officers holding back the crowd.
+They passed yellow enforcer tape and three enforcers holding back the crowd.
 Two figures bent over the body.
-Both rose as they approached, the man with light brown hair stepping toward them purposefully, his hand outstretched.
+Both arose as they approached, the man with light brown hair stepping toward them purposefully, his hand outstretched.
 “You must be the new girl,” he said with a welcoming smile.
 “I’m Alex Andres, the medical examiner.”

-He had dark hair, a tanned face with a couple days’ worth of dark beard growth, and blue eyes that were as intense as they had been when they were children.
-He was taller than she’d imagined he be whenever she’d thought of him over the years, his shoulders much broader, and the sharp angles of his body had filled out with muscle that did wonders for his uniform.
+He had dark hair, a tanned face with a couple days’ worth of beard growth, and blue eyes that were as intense as when they were children.
+He was taller and his shoulders much broader than she’d imagined he’d be whenever she’d thought of him over the years, and the sharp angles of his body had filled out with muscle that did wonders for his enforcer blues.

-All at once, her movements felt slow, as if she were stuck in a bad Teev feed.
-She’d never in a million years connected the name Tennant to Jaxon, whose last name had been Crawley when she’d known him.
+All at once, her movements felt sluggish, as if she were stuck in a bad Teev feed.
+The captain had called him Tennant, but never in a million years would she have connected the name to Jaxon, whose last name had been Crawley when she’d known him.
 How could he possibly be here?